Industry Header select

 Policy Statement

-Protecting your privacy is important to DISA Global Solutions, Inc. (“DISA”).
+Protecting your privacy is important to DISA Global Solutions, Inc. (“DISA” or “us” or “we”).
 The following policy conveys how DISA uses and safeguards the personal information you provide on the DISA corporate website and related DISA services.
+It sets out how we collect and use information about our customers, visitors and any other or entity (“you”), why we use it, when we share it, the rights to which you may be entitled, your choices about our use of your information, and what we do to protect it.

 Information Collection - What Personal Information Do We Collect?

 There are times that we may request that you voluntarily supply us with “Personal Information”, which may include your name, email address, telephone number, and postal address, for purposes such as correspondence, registration, or participation in an online survey.
-We will not share any of this information with any third party without your express written consent and will take reasonable steps to protect the information you share with us from unauthorized access or disclosure.
+We will take reasonable steps to protect the information you share with us from unauthorized access or disclosure.

 We may collect “Navigational Information” via your interaction with the website that can relate to you and may or may not rise to the level of “Personal Information” However, where Navigational Information cannot relate to you, it is considered “Other Information”.
 The types of Navigational Information we collect include data about your devices and their location, your use of our services, your IP address; websites you have navigated from to visit the website; websites you are navigating to after visiting the site; and geolocation data.
 Other Information can become Personal Information if the Other Information is stored or used in conjunction with any information which allows us to relate the Other Information to you.